dotnet/docfx/Documentation/spec/metadata_dotnet_spec.md

 #### 5.4 Operator Overloads

-The ids of operator overloads are same with the metadata name, e.g. `op_Equality`.
+The *IDs* of operator overloads are same with the metadata name (for example, `op_Equality`).
-The names of operator overloads are similar to msdn, just remove `op_` from the metadata name of the method.
+The names of operator overloads are similar to MSDN, just remove `op_` from the metadata name of the method.
 For instance, the name of the equals (`==`) operator is `Equality`.

-Type conversion operator can be considered as a special operator whose name is the UID of the target type, with one parameter of the source type.
+Type conversion operator can be considered a special operator whose name is the UID of the target type, with one parameter of the source type.
 For example, an operator that converts from string to int should be `Explicit(System.String to System.Int32)`.

-The syntax part for methods contains special languages declaration, descriptions of paramters and return type.
+The syntax part for methods contains a special language declaration, descriptions of parameters and return type.

 > Example 5.4 Operator overload
 >